-- 1 Partner with local organizations working on housing support, such as Community Action Center, Healthy Community Initiative, Three Rivers Community Action, and Rice County Habitat for Humanity to support first-time homebuyers with education and down payment related assistance and homeowners at risk of foreclosure. - 2 Coordinate with Healthy Community Initiative, and other non-profit partners, to ensure the greatest return on investment of City, EDA and HRA-levied funds and those funds are used in ways that most closely align with the directions set through the Comprehensive and Strategic Plans. - 3 Pursue mechanisms to enhance and improve the use of Rice County-administered Housing Choice Vouchers (HCV) within the Northfield City limits. - Partner in creating a fund to support the replacement of manufactured homes as they reach the end of their useful life and provide temporary relocation support for manufactured home residents when the homes are being repaired or rehabbed. - 5 Develop clear, comprehensive, and accessible policies and practices relating to tenant and landlord rights, responsibilities, best practices, and resources to decrease conflicts that could lead to evictions.
+- 1 Partner with local organizations working on housing support, such as Community Action Center, Healthy Community Initiative, Rice County Habitat for Humanity, and Three Rivers Community Action to support first-time homebuyers with education and down payment related assistance and homeowners at risk of foreclosure. - 2 Coordinate with non-profit partners to ensure municipal, EDA and HRA-levied funds are used in ways that most closely align with the direction set through the city-wide comprehensive and strategic plan documents and offer the greatest return on investment. - 3 Pursue mechanisms to enhance and improve the use of Rice County-administered Housing Choice Vouchers (HCV) within the Northfield city limits. - 4 Build a coalition of partners to create a fund to support replacement of manufactured homes as they reach the end of their useful life and provide temporary relocation support for manufactured home residents when the homes are being repaired or rehabbed. - 5 Build a coalition of partners to create, fund, and administer a housing legacy program that capitalizes on the Local Housing Trust Fund (LHTF) and MN State Housing Tax Credit (SHTC) programs.
+A housing legacy program facilitates the donation or bequest of homes by homeowners wishing to leave a legacy of affordable homeownership for future generations.8 - 6 Develop clear, comprehensive, and accessible policies and practices relating to tenant and landlord rights, responsibilities, best practices, and resources to decrease conflicts that could lead to evictions.
 For example: - a.
 Enact a tenant right to counsel ordinance. - b.
 Enact a time of sale inspection ordinance for mobile and manufactured homes. - c.
 Work with community partners to adequately fund the identification and mitigation of tenant-landlord conflicts. - d.
 Adopt a tenant notification requirement related to the sale of rental properties.